-Admission Criteria Continued Stay Criteria Discharge Criteria Support Program. benefit from all planned service is documented.
-The CSP service plan is updated and implemented with consideration of all applicable and appropriate services and treatment modalities; 6.
-All services and treatment are carefully structured to achieve optimum results in the most time-efficient manner possible consistent with sound clinical practice; 7.
-Progress in relation to specific symptoms or impairments is clearly evident and can be described in objective terms, but goals of CSP services and clinical treatment services have not yet been achieved, or adjustments in the CSP service plan to address lack of progress are documented; 8.
-The member is actively participating in the CSP service plan and related treatment services, to the extent possible, consistent with the member's condition; 9.
-Unless contraindicated, the family, guardian, and/or natural supports are actively involved in CSP service plan, or there are active efforts being made and documented to involve them; 10.
-When medically necessary, the member has been referred to appropriate psychopharmacological services; 11.
-There is documented, active discharge planning starting with admission to the CSP program; and 12.
+- and appropriate services and treatment modalities; - All services and treatment are carefully structured to achieve optimum results in the most time-efficient manner possible consistent with sound clinical practice; - 7.
+Progress in relation to specific symptoms or impairments is clearly evident and can be described in objective terms, but goals of CSP services and clinical treatment services have not yet been achieved, or adjustments in the CSP service plan to address lack of progress are documented; - 8.
+The member is actively participating in the CSP service plan and related treatment services, to the extent possible, consistent with the member's condition; - Unless contraindicated, the family, guardian, and/or natural supports are actively involved in CSP services as required by the CSP service plan, or there are active efforts being made and documented to involve them: - When medically necessary, the member has been referred to appropriate psychopharmacological services; - There is documented, active discharge planning starting with admission to the CSP program; and - 12.
 There is documented, active coordination of services with other behavioral health providers, and other services and state agencies.
-If coordination is not successful,

-Admission Criteria Continued Stay Criteria Discharge Criteria the reasons are documented, and efforts to coordinate services continue.
+If coordination is not successful, the reasons are documented, and efforts to coordinate services continue.